-A portion of this poultry rub is used dry, used to season the inside the body cavity.
+A portion of this tasty rub is used to season the inner surfaces of the turkey's body cavity.
 The remaining dry mixture is mixed with the oil to make the wet rub.

 Mix all of the dry ingredients together.
 Reserve one tablespoon of the dry rub, using it to season inside the body cavity of the turkey.
 Combine the remaining rub with the quarter-cup of vegetable oil.

 For improved taste and texture, brining turkeys before smoking is worth the added effort.
 It adds an extra day or two to the experience but the overall quality of the smoked turkey is improved quite a bit.

 Carefully separate the skin from the breast of the turkey, being careful that it doesn't tear.
 Also separate some of the skin from the legs and thighs.
 You may need to use a small paring knife to separate the skin along the breastbone.

 After seasoning the cavity of the turkey with a tablespoon of the dry rub, season the breast, legs and thighs with part of the oil and rub paste.
 After the flesh is seasoned, pull the skin back into place.Use the remaining wet rub to season the outer surface of the turkey.